riverrun/drat/README.md

 ### Features

-Drat is a tool that analyzes reading texts and produces a brief report which details the lexical density of the text and the number of uncommon words in the text.
-It also lists all of these uncommon words.
+Drat is a tool that analyzes reading texts and produces a brief report which gives a readability score and the number of uncommon words (according to the General Service List) in the text.
+It also lists all of these uncommon words (if you choose the verbose option).

 Drat supports **docx**, **odt**, **ods**, **odp** files as well as text files and urls.
 You can also use a text file with links written in it.

 ### Use

-drat [-w wordlist-file] file-or-url
+drat [-h] [-v] [-w wordlist-file] file-or-url

 * multiple files, or urls, can be analyzed
 * the files can be text files, docx files, or odf files